-The MSW practicum consists of 12 semester credits of field practicum divided into four semesters of study for students in the two-year program.
-Each year consists of 450 hours for a total of 900 hours for the two years.
-Therefore, all 2-year students upon finishing their MSW will have completed a minimum of 900 hours of field practicum.
-Advanced standing students complete 450 hours in their field practicum.
+The MSW practicum consists of 12 semester credits of field practicum divided into four semesters of study for students in the traditional program, and 6 semester credits for students in the Advanced Standing Program.
+Each year consists of 450 hours for a total of 900 hours for the four semesters and 450 for Advanced Standing students.

-First and second-year practicums must be in different agencies unless the agency is large enough to provide two discrete and different practicum-learning opportunities.
+SWRK 6900/6901 and SWRK 7900/7901 practicums must be in different agencies unless the agency is large enough to provide two discrete and different practicum-learning opportunities.
 Each practicum must meet the criteria and objectives for that year of field instruction, i.e. an advanced generalist experience in the first year and an emphasis on cultural competence in the second year.